 Delta Air Lines (DL)

-However, two aircraft, fin 453 and fin 454, initially destined for Air Europe (AE), were leased from Mitsui & Company, enabling DL to commence MD-11 operations early, thus becoming the second airline to place the aircraft in scheduled passenger service.
+However, two aircraft, fin 453 and fin 454, initially destined for Air Europe (AE), were leased from Mitsui & Company, enabling Delta to commence MD-11 operations early, thus becoming the second airline to place the aircraft in scheduled passenger service.
 Indeed, according to the Delta Flight Museum, the first MD-11 flight departed Atlanta (ATL) for Dallas/Fort Worth (DFW) on February 5, 1991.

 The two leased aircraft, powered by GE engines, remained in service until December 1993.
 DL selected the P&W PW4460 engine for its MD-11 fleet.

 The 248-seat jets originally featured a three-class layout with 16 in First, 53 in business and 179 in economy.
-From 1999 the cabin was configured with seating for 50 Business and 210 or 219 economy passengers.
+From 1999, the cabin was configured with seating for 50 Business and 210 or 219 economy passengers.

 El Al (LY)

-During 1999 and 2000, the carrier leased another WO MD-11 – N277WA.
+During 1999 and 2000, the carrier leased another World Airways MD-11 – N277WA.

 EVA Air (BR)